Akanksha1Sahu/Python-Project-for-Data-Science/README.md

 # Python-Project-for-Data-Science
 This is Python Project for Data Science
-Performed Web Scrapping using BeautifulSoup to extract data from webpage Performed Data Visulaisation using Matplotlip
+Performed Web Scrapping using BeautifulSoup to extract data from webpage Performed Data Visualization using Matplotlip